+91-8800481100 neelam@ivfconceptions.com

 • Offering a dietary boost to a prematurely born child as can provide your preemie with some extra nutrition.

 Colostrum is dense and sticky and may appear in colors orange, yellow, transparent, or white.
-It is typically yellowish because it contains beta-carotene (the same thing that makes carrots yellow), but if your colostrum is thinner and waterier, don’t worry— it’s normal for every mother to be different.
+It is typically yellowish because it contains beta-carotene (the same thing that makes carrots yellow), but if your colostrum is thinner and richer, don’t worry— it’s normal for every mother to be different.

 When does Breast Milk come into the picture?